Opiate for the Masses

 Opiate for the Masses was an American alternative metal band from Los Angeles, California in 1999.

 History

 Opiate for the Masses was founded in 1999 by singer Ron Underwood, drummer Elias Mallin, guitarist/keyboardist Jim Kaufman and guitarist Dustin Lyon.
 The group's name is an alteration of Karl Marx's famous aphorism, "Religion is the opium of the people".
 Opiate for the Masses self-released a demo album entitled New Machines and the Wasted Life in 2000.
 In 2005, the band signed with Warcon Enterprises and issued the album The Spore.
 By this time the group had added Seven Antonopoulos on drums and Anna K. (of Drain STH) on bass.
 The group played the Taste of Chaos tour and opened for Static-X, Avenged Sevenfold, My Chemical Romance and Disturbed on tour.
-In February 4, 2008, the group signed with Century Media Records and released the album Manifesto.
+On February 4, 2008, the group signed with Century Media Records and released the album Manifesto.
 The group followed the release of Manifesto by touring with Filter.
 In 2009, the group disbanded.